Stagge/portfolio/README.md

 # Jonatan Stagge's Portfolio

-Junior Software Developer portfolio built with Next.js and deployed on GitHub Pages.
+Portfolio built with Next.js and deployed on GitHub Pages.

 ## 🔧 Development